 These barefoot sandals for kids are perfect for summer adventures!
 Barefoot sandals allow the foot to move naturally to help your child develop strong, healthy feet.
 They’re lightweight, flexible, and have plenty of room for wiggly toes.
+This post includes sandals plus water shoes to cover all of your kid’s warm weather adventures.

 Since switching over to barefoot shoes, I’ve realized just how much more comfortable barefoot options are.
 My feet aren’t being squished into an unnatural shape, or trying to overcompensate for heavy, inflexible soles.